 Interior camping can provide excellent wildlife viewing opportunities.
 The eerie call of the common loon can be heard from every campground and loons can be seen on almost every lake.
 Moose, deer, and beaver are not uncommon, especially along waterways, given sufficiently quiet campers.
 Black bears, although present in the Park, are seldom seen, especially if appropriate precautions to avoid attracting them are taken.
 Wolves may be heard, but will likely remain distant from campers.

 I have many fond memories of Algonquin, it is a place we retreated from the cities and of course camping is a favourite past-time for us Canadians.
-Its massive size means you can explore and hike the many trails available, leaving you feeling connected with mother nature, the nights by the camp fires and the sounds of nature always ensure you leave feel like you’ve just been born again onto this earth.
+Its massive size means you can explore and hike the many trails available, leaving you feeling connected with mother nature, the nights by the campfires and the sounds of nature always ensure you leave feeling like you’ve just been born again onto this earth.